Rocket engine nozzle: de Laval nozzle in 1 dimension

-As a note of interest, v_{e} is sometimes referred to as the ideal exhaust gas velocity because it based on the assumption that the exhaust gas behaves as an ideal gas.
+As a note of interest, v_{e} is sometimes referred to as the ideal exhaust gas velocity because it is based on the assumption that the exhaust gas behaves as an ideal gas.

-As an example calculation using the above equation, assume that the propellant combustion gases are: at an absolute pressure entering the nozzle of p = 7.0 MPa and exit the rocket exhaust at an absolute pressure of p_{e} = 0.1 MPa; at an absolute temperature of T = 3500 K; with an isentropic expansion factor of γ = 1.22 and a molar mass of M = 22 kg/kmol.
-Using those values in the above equation yields an exhaust velocity v_{e} = 2802 m/s or 2.80 km/s which is consistent with above typical values.
+As an example calculation using the above equation, assume that the propellant combustion gases are at an absolute pressure entering the nozzle of p = 7.0 MPa and exiting the nozzle at an absolute pressure of p_{e} = 0.1 MPa, at an absolute temperature of T = 3500 K, with an isentropic expansion factor of γ = 1.22 and a molar mass of M = 22 g/mol.
+Using those values in the above equation yields an exhaust velocity v_{e} = 2802 m/s or 2.80 km/s, which is consistent with the typical values above.

-The technical literature can be very confusing because many authors fail to explain whether they are using the universal gas law constant R which applies to any ideal gas or whether they are using the gas law constant R_{s} which only applies to a specific individual gas.
+The technical literature can be very confusing because many authors fail to explain whether they are using the universal gas law constant R, which applies to any ideal gas, or the gas law constant R_{s}, which only applies to a specific individual gas.
 The relationship between the two constants is R_{s} = R/M, where R is the universal gas constant, and M is the molar mass of the gas.

 Specific impulse

 Thrust is the force that moves a rocket through the air or space.
-Thrust is generated by the propulsion system of the rocket through the application of Newton's third law of motion: "For every action there is an equal and opposite reaction".
+Thrust is generated by the propulsion system of the rocket through the application of Newton's third law of motion, "For every action there is an equal and opposite reaction".
 A gas or working fluid is accelerated out the rear of the rocket engine nozzle, and the rocket is accelerated in the opposite direction.
 The thrust of a rocket engine nozzle can be defined as: